guyathomas/elden-ring-weapon-calculator/README.md

 Elden Ring Reforged support uses data from the [Elden Ring Reforged](https://www.nexusmods.com/eldenring/mods/541) mod provided by [ivi](https://github.com/ividyon) from the ERR team.

 The Convergence Mod support uses data extracted from [The Convergence Mod](https://www.nexusmods.com/eldenring/mods/3419) public alpha on Nexus Mods.

+## TODO:

+- [ ] Support recalculating only on button press
+- [ ] Support setting class and determining min trats
+- [ ] Copy Stats to optimized stats to Main Calculator
+- [ ] Take into consideration the weapon weight when making calculations ( Will need to gather roll target )
+- [ ] Column in the OptimizedAttributes outlining the disposable points for that build
+- [ ] The Endurance toggle only supports medium rolling.
+Add UI Dropdown for roll type
+- [ ] Allow the solver to be toggled on or off.

+## Bugs

+- [ ] Solve why changing fields requires a refresh to take effect
+- [ ] Solve why cached optimal attributes doesn't clear
+- [ ] Optimal Attributes doesn't do Talismans or Staff Scaling